SebastianUA/terraform/google_cloud_platform/examples/compute_disk/README.md

-# Work with AWS COMPUTE_DISK via terraform
+# Work with COMPUTE_DISK via terraform

 A terraform module for making COMPUTE_DISK.